Th3Wol7/Degree-of-Separation-C-/README.md

 ## Getting Started

-Instructions for getting a copy of the project up and running on your local machine for development and testing purposes.

 You are reuired have a suitble c/c++ compiler installed on your machine or an Integrated Development Environment that has it's own built in C/C++ compiler in order to compile and run this code.
 You can compile and run this software